-The collection and interpretation of representative stakeholder requirements is a key enabler of success when redesigning processes.
-It is of course perfectly (and all too frequently) possible to redesign a process without taking into account stakeholder requirements but to do so presents a risk that is, with a little effort and structure, avoidable.
+Stakeholder engagement – the collection and interpretation of representative stakeholder requirements – is a key enabler of success when redesigning processes.
+It is, of course, perfectly (and all too frequently) possible to redesign a process without taking into account stakeholder requirements but to do so presents a risk that is, with a little effort and structure, avoidable.

 In my experience, the process redesign projects that fail because of “stakeholder issues” fall roughly into one of two camps;